Looking to spruce up the giving section of your website to amplify virtual donations and engagement without a huge time

 That's right.
-In this age of Snapchat, pervasive video, and 7 second attention spans, word matter more than ever.
+In this age of Snapchat, pervasive video, and 7 second attention spans, words matter more than ever.
 You've got only a brief opportunity to grab attention and make the case, so choose those words wisely.
 Typical navigation we see looks like this:

 Do you really only care about money?
 That's what this navigation conveys.
 Why not consider this more spirited, compelling, prospect-focused model?

 This navigation from Presentation High School in San Jose, CA tells a prospect you care about more than their money, what their gift supports, how to get involved, and genuinely makes it look like getting involved is fun!
 This navigation sees your school from the constituent's perspective, not from your org chart's perspective.
 Your constituents don't care if events are handled by different staff members from donations.
 A simple landing spot for everything they need keeps them moving towards engagement.

 2. Make a better first impression.